gracefullight/gracefullight.github.io/blog/2025/10/21/fundamentals-of-data-analytics-011.md

 - Generates subsets (bags) of traning data by sampling from the original training dataset with replacement.
 - To overcome the complexity of models that overfit the training data.

+### Random Forest

+- Shallow trees have lower variance and higher bias, whereas deep trees have low bias but high variance.
+  - Shallow trees are chosen for sequential ensemble methods
+  - Deep trees are chosen for bagging methods (or parallel ensemble methods).